-China is hardly a destination of labour-intensive manufacturing exports for the developing countries; rather it competes with them in exporting such products to the industrialised countries.
-On the other hand, developing countries depend on China for importing at competitive prices manufacturing items such as various kinds of machinery, electronic products, chemicals and technical apparatus.
-Thus, while China is an important trade partner for the developing countries as a source of import, the resulting pattern of trade is hugely imbalanced against the later.
-Even India, the other Asian economic giant, currently exports to China less than 13 percent of what it imports from China (US\$ 15 billion and US\$118 billion, respectively, in 2022).
-The only exception are some mineral-exporting African countries which have balanced trade with China.
+China is hardly a destination for labour-intensive manufacturing exports from developing countries; rather, it competes with them in exporting such products to industrialised countries.
+On the other hand, developing countries depend on China to import various kinds of manufacturing items such as machinery, electronic products, chemicals, and technical apparatus at competitive prices.
+Thus, while China is an important trade partner for developing countries as a source of import, the resulting pattern of trade is hugely imbalanced against the latter.
+Even India, the other

+Asian economic giant, currently exports to China less than 13 per cent of what it imports from China (US\$15 billion and US\$118 billion, respectively, in 2022).
+The only exceptions are some mineral-exporting African countries that have more balanced trade with China.

 The trade dependence of the developing countries on the industrialised West is in respect of the destination of their labour-intensive manufacturing exports.
-This dependence is more crucial for the resource-poor countries with abundant labour, since such resource endowment dictates that these countries have to rely mainly on labour-intensive manufacturing exports for foreign exchange earnings.
-It is not easy for such a country to diversify either its export bundle or the destination of export.
-Bangladesh typically exemplifies this contrast in trade relationship with the industrialised West vis-à-vis that with China.
+This dependence is more crucial for the resource-poor countries with abundant labour, since such resource endowment dictates that these have to rely mainly on labour-intensive countries manufacturing exports for foreign exchange earnings.
+It is not easy for such a country to diversify either its export bundle or export destination.
+Bangladesh typically exemplifies this contrast in its trade relationship with the industrialised West vis-à-vis that with China.
 While China is the largest source of its imports (neighbouring India being the second), its exports predominantly consist of readymade garments mainly produced for the markets in the industrialised West.

-The challenges
+The Challenges

 Navigating external economic policies in an increasingly complex global order will not be easy for the less developed countries.
-A main challenge is how to conduct economic diplomacy so as to have an appropriate balance between the industrialised West and the emerging China bloc, which now includes Russia as well.
+A major challenge is how to conduct economic diplomacy to have an appropriate balance between the industrialised West and the emerging China bloc, which now includes Russia.
 The rise of regional powers further complicates the scenario.

-For example, the two Asian giants, China and India, which are adversaries to each other, compete to promote their economic interests in neighbouring Bangladesh (and in some other South Asian countries), thus putting Bangladesh in a difficult balancing position.
-Another imperative for the energy-deficit countries is to maintain appropriate relationships with the oil-exporting Middle East, which is itself caught up in intricate geo-politics.
+For example, the two Asian giants, China and India, which are adversaries to each other, compete in promoting their economic interests in neighbouring Bangladesh (and some other South Asian countries), thus putting

+Bangladesh in a difficult balancing position.
+Another imperative for the energy-deficit countries is to maintain appropriate relationships with the oil-exporting Middle East, which is itself caught up in intricate geopolitics.

-China's loans, mostly in the form of suppliers' credit can be important for funding badly needed infrastructure projects in less developed countries.
-But easy access to such commercial loans entails the risk of becoming overindebted.
+China's loans, mostly in the form of suppliers' credit, can be important for funding badly needed infrastructure projects in less developed countries.
+But, easy access to such commercial loans entails the risk of becoming overindebted.
 As mentioned above, China would expect the indebted countries to support its stand in international forums, which may be contrary to the principled stand of those countries.
-It was with the support of those countries that China has recently been able not only to outvote the West-led motion at the UN condemning China's repression of the minority Muslims but also to actually praise its human rights record.
-On the ideological front, China is trying to offer a development model to the developing world which is a mix of market liberalisation and state control and in which priority is given to economic growth over the Western concept of democratic values.
-This China model may appear attractive to developing countries with authoritarian regimes, particularly those with soured relationship with the US and other Western democracies.
+It was with the support of those countries that China has recently been able not only to outvote the West-led motion at the UN condemning China's repression of the minority Muslims but also actually to pass another motion praising its human rights record.
+On the ideological front, China is trying to offer a development model to the developing world, which is a mix of market liberalisation and state control and gives priority to economic growth over the Western concept of democratic values.
+This China model attractive to developing countries appear authoritarian regimes, particularly those with soured relationships with the US and other Western democracies.